harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 It's made of two halves: a public key that AWS keeps, and a private key that you download.

-When you use the private key, it verifies that you're the one allowed to access that specific virtual machine, keeping everything secure and just for you.
-It uses RSA to generate the key pair or u can choose among the other algorithms that are avaliable to generate your key pair.
+When you use the private key, it verifies that if you're the one allowed to access that specific virtual machine, keeping everything secure and just for you.
+It uses RSA to generate the key pair or you can choose among the other algorithms that are available to generate your key pair.

 #### *3.1 Download the key as a Pem File* ####

-Pem stands for Privacy Enhanced Mail that we need to connect to our EC2 instance in the cloud.
-Don't lose this pem file since you can't recover this file meaning once it is lost you have to create another new key pair and then repeat the process again.
+PEM stands for Privacy Enhanced Mail that we need to connect to our EC2 instance in the cloud.
+Don't lose this pem file since you can't recover this file, as in once it is lost, you have to create another new key pair and then repeat the process again.

-## That is it, now we can launch the EC2 instance
+## Launching EC2 instance

 ## Connect to the EC2 instance using the Terminal